 After a rousing breakfast, Corsican-style, we set out on Day 4 for Ajaccio, capital of Corsica and birthplace of its most famous native: Napoleon Bonaparte.
 An inland ride this morning carries us through the wild and delectable fragrances of the maquis.
 Bending back toward the coast, we stop at a famous winery, in operation since 1856, for our lunch and a wine tasting.

 The last leg of the journey into Ajaccio we make by private transfer to avoid the traffic congestion of the bustling capital.
-Once in Ajaccio, there is plenty to see and do, including a guided visit of the historic center and its citadel, and a visit to Napoleon’s birthplace at Maison Bonaparte, now a wonderful museum.
+Once in Ajaccio, there is plenty to see and do, including a guided visit of the historic center and its citadel, and an optional visit to Napoleon’s birthplace at Maison Bonaparte, now a wonderful museum.
 Another museum, the Fesch, established by Napoléon’s uncle, Cardinal Joseph Fesch, holds the largest French-owned collection of Italian paintings outside the Louvre, including works by Titian, Fra Bartolomeo, Veronese, Bellini and Botticelli.
 Even in the capital, the swimming is divine.
-Perhaps indulge in a late-afternoon plunge before dinner featuring Corsican recipes.
+Perhaps indulge in a late-afternoon plunge before a dinner on your own featuring Corsican recipes.

 Cycling Route Info on day 5: Main Route: 44mi/3750ft | Extra loop adds: 10mi/1500ft